 Stuff You Won’t Find Elsewhere

 Okay, for those of you that are still here, Voice Insider is a weekly subscription newsletter emailed directly to your inbox.
-It will inform you about things that voice industry insiders want to know ahead of their peers, competitors and customers.
+It will inform you about things that voice industry insiders need to know ahead of their peers, competitors, and customers.
 The Voicebot editorial team realized that we frequently come across interesting information related to the voice industry that doesn’t quite fit into our standard news coverage or research reports.
 Voice Insider is a channel for us to tell you about information which is useful to know but you otherwise might have missed.
-Each week we cover a key insight (Think Tank), a pro tip, look at the week ahead, present a chart of the week (often of data not published elsewhere), discuss rumors, upcoming events and more.
+Each week we cover a key insight (Think Tank), a pro tip, present a chart of the week (often of data not published elsewhere), discuss rumors, upcoming events and more.
 And there are some other perks from time to time.

 If you are interested, you can subscribe through our Patreon page and become a member for about $2 per issue and you instantly get access to all of the previous issues.
 Also, send us your tips about new hires, people moves, little-known-facts or rumors and more at info(at)voicebot.com.Subscribe Here

 Check out the first two issues for free: